khanel/TDG/memory-bank/activeContext.md

 ## Current Focus

-The core refactoring is complete.
-The `Orchestrator` and `RLEnvironment` have been merged into a single `OrchestratorEnv` class, and a factory pattern has been introduced for environment creation.
+The initial design and implementation phase is complete.
+All core components of the meta-orchestrator have been designed, implemented, and documented as per the manifesto.

-The immediate goal is to define the minimal observation space for the RL agent, as per section 3 of the `meta_orchestrator_design_manifesto.md`.
+The immediate goal is to prepare for the next phase of development, which involves implementing the generalized training loop and beginning experimentation.

 ## Next Steps

-1. Define the minimal observation space in a new design document.
+1. Implement the generalized training loop as designed in `docs/dynamic_training_design.md`.
-2. Implement the `ObservationComputer` component.
+2. Create an initial set of experiments to establish a performance baseline.
-3. Update the manifesto to mark this work as complete.
+3. Begin the process of tuning the reward function and observation space based on experimental results.